Declaration of the United Nations Conference on the Human Environment: Result

-A debate held by Maurice Strong saw opposition and reservation from certain countries.
-The Committee proceeded with a draft resolution, which was adopted by 103 votes to none, with 12 abstentions from South Africa and the Soviet bloc.
-On December 15, 1972, the General Assembly adopted the text under Resolution 2994 with 112 votes to none, and 10 abstentions.
+The draft resolution was adopted by 103 votes to none, with 12 abstentions from South Africa and the Soviet bloc.
+On 15 December 15 1972 the General Assembly adopted the text under Resolution 2994 with 112 votes to none, and 10 abstentions.
 The Declaration was not altered in the Assembly to preserve the agreement achieved at Stockholm.

 A major topic at the Conference was institutional expansion, which came to reality with the creation of the United Nations Environmental Program by General Assembly Resolution 2997.
 Under the Action Plan, Earthwatch was established as an environmental assessment body to measure and identify global environmental issues as well as to forecast potential crises.